Digging through 2D densely-packed coarse granular media as a critical phenomenon: Results and Discussion

 Simulation results also allow us to evaluate the digger's mobility in terms of how far the digger has progressed and how many cylinders have been relocated (via ejections) after the digger pushes forward quasi-statically to attempt advancement, using the same numerical data as in Fig. \ref{fig:Simu_N50moved}.
-Fig. \ref{fig:Simu_N50moved_caging}(a) shows the relaxed positions of the digger after each quasi-static push.
-We can distinguish several blobs of relaxed positions, where the digger is confined locally for a finite amount of time, demonstrating the caging effect \cite{gao06}.
-This scenario recurs from time to time and is also clearly reflected in the stepwise advancement of the digger along the global reference direction $x$, plotted against the total number of pushes by the digger $N_{push}$, as shown in Fig. \ref{fig:Simu_N50moved_caging}(b).
+Fig. \ref{fig:Simu_N50moved_caging}(a) and (b) examine the successful advancement trajectory (black lines) with the relaxed positions of the digger (grey dots) after each quasi-static push with $\phi_{2D} \approx 0.762$.
+In Fig. \ref{fig:Simu_N50moved_caging}(a), We can distinguish several blobs of relaxed positions, where the digger is confined locally for a finite amount of time, demonstrating the caging effect \cite{gao06}.
+This scenario recurs from time to time and is also clearly reflected in the stepwise advancement of the digger along the global reference direction $x$, when plotted against the total number of pushes by the digger $N_{push}$ in Fig. \ref{fig:Simu_N50moved_caging}(b).
 The simulation results show that after ejecting several granular particles, the digger temporarily gets stuck - that is, the digger ejects no particles in spite of many advancement attempts where it quasi-statically pushes against the neighboring particles.
 The blowup in Fig. \ref{fig:Simu_N50moved_caging}(b) shows that the digger is repetitively pushed back by particles blocking its way.
 The digger subsequently becomes efficient again and can eject several more particles before getting stuck once more.
+In Fig. \ref{fig:Simu_N50moved_caging}(c), we compare the trajectories of the digger along the $x$ direction against $N_{push}$ with $\phi_{2D} \approx 0.762$, $0.686$, and $0.610$.
+The digger moves faster at the initial stage with lower $\phi_{2D}$, and then it slows down while approaching the wall of the container perpendicular to its moving direction.
+The phenomenon is the most obvious with the lowest $\phi_{2D} \approx 0.610$.
+In addition, the total number of quasi-static pushes $N_{push}^{tot}$, listed in Table \ref{tab:sim_exp_results}, decreases with $\phi_{2D}$, meaning a faster digging.